solidjs/solid-router/README.md

   </Router>
 ), document.getElementById("app"));
 ```
-2. Provide a top level layout
+2. Provide a root level layout

 This will always be there and won't update on page change.
 It is the ideal place to put top level navigation and Context Providers